 - A maintenance plan is critical to the ongoing success of a site.
 Plant species should be chosen based on their maximum growth sizes to reduce the need for and cost of maintenance.

 - Lighting is important, but not all lighting is created equal.
 Glare and light trespass can be more harmful than helpful, so light fixtures should keep light on the ground to reduce glare as much as possible.
-Choosing the correct type of lighting for an environment is important for humans but also wildlife, as certain light sources can negatively affect wildlife survival.

 How We’re Going to Use It